-Looking to buy a new mirrorless camera, but not sure which model is right for you?
+Looking to buy a new bridge camera, but not sure which model is right for you?

 You’ve come to the right place.

-In the next 5 minutes we’re going to run down the 8 best mirrorless cameras in 2018, with options for all budgets and requirements.
+In the next 5 minutes we’re going to run down the 8 best bridge cameras in 2021, with options for all budgets and requirements.

 Canon SX530 HS Powershot

-Our pick for: best budget mirrorless camera in 2018
+Our pick for: best budget bridge camera in 2021